Limit behavior of the invariant measure for Langevin dynamics

 \subsection{\textbf{Linear diffusion approximation}}

-Due to the dissipativity condition \eqref{H}, the nonlinear random dynamics $(X^{\epsilon}_t(x))_{t\geq 0}$ is pushed-back to the origin with high probability.
-In a neighbourhood of the origin, it is reasonable that an Ornstein-Uhlenbeck process helps us to understand $(X^{\epsilon}_t(x))_{t\geq 0}$ for large times.
+Due to the dissipativity condition~\eqref{H}, the nonlinear random dynamics $(X^{\epsilon}_t(x))_{t\geq 0}$ is pushed-back to the origin with high probability.
+In a neighbourhood of the origin, it is reasonable that an Ornstein--Uhlenbeck process helps us to understand $(X^{\epsilon}_t(x))_{t\geq 0}$ for large times.
 Let $(Y_t(x))_{t\geq 0}$ be the unique strong solution of the following linear SDE